-Ontario Riders -The Trail Association met on November 19 in Stouffville, Untario, with hikers represented by Hike Ontario.
+- -The Ontario Trail Riders Association met on November 19 in Stouffville, Ontario, with hikers represented by Hike Ontario.
 It was decided that an attempt should be made to resurrect the Ontario Trails Council.
-It was felt that there is a need now for Government action to preserve corridors.
-Groups representing motorized and non-motorized uses of the trail must recognize that they are stronger together in this matter.

--A reminder that as a VTA member you are part of a Bike Ontario!
+It was felt that there is a need now for Government action to preserve trail corridors.
+Groups representing motorized and non-motorized uses of the trail must recognize that they are stronger together in this matter. - -A reminder that as a VTA member you are part of a Hike Ontario!

-club and are therefore member permitted to purchase copies of "Bruce Trail News". including back issues.
-For details contact Trail News Inc. 17 Marlborough Avenue, Toronto.
-Ontario, M5R 1X5.
-Of particular interest to VTA members may be the feature on the Voyageur Trail, by Steve Taylor and written.
-Published in the Fall 1987 Issue of "Bruce Trail News".
+club and are therefore member to purchase single permitted "Bruce Trail News", copies of including back issues.
+For details contact Trail News Inc. 17 Toronto, Marlborough Avenue, Ontario, M5R 1X5.
+Of particular interest to VTA members may be the feature on the Voyageur Trail, Taylor and by Steve written the Fall 1987 Issue Published in of "Bruce Trail News".